jimmyjz1127/CS2003-P3/README.md

         - TimeStamp.java : time stamp object

     messageboard/ : contains all files pertaining to the message board creation and data retrieval (used by client-server files)
-        - DirAndFile.java : Used by server to create directories and Files for messages sent to server
-        - MessageFinder.java : Used by server to retrieve messages from their files and directories
+        - DirAndFile.java : Used by server to create directories and Files for messages sent to server and for retrieving messages from their files and directories
         - index.php : generates and updates the message board webpage
         - messageBoard/ also contains all directories containing message files